Fluffkin23/Java_Design_Pattern/startDocument.md

 *Song Selection*: Users should be able to browse their music library and select a song to play.
 They might have a large collection, so think about how to make this process user-friendly.

-*Playing Music*: Once a song is selected, users should be able to play the song.
+*Playing Music*: Once a playlist is selected, users should be able to play the Playlist.
 They should also have the option to pause the song if needed.

 *Volume Control*: Users should be able to adjust the volume of the music to their liking.
 They might want to listen to music softly in the background or blast their favorite song, so make sure the volume control is easy to use.